 Over the half year before the solstice, the waning light brings changing seasons and cooling temperatures that encourage us to imitate nature by slowing down and harvesting the fruits of our labors over the past year.
 Also, this period’s longer nights draw us indoors and help us recharge from months of increased activity by encouraging us to rest and sleep more.

 Along with these necessary physical adaptations, the decreasing daylight signals us to give more time to spiritual pursuits; with less physical light to guide us, we must increase our inner or spiritual light and learn how to let it direct our lives.
 This focus on spirituality accelerates as the amount of daily darkness increases and peaks at the winter solstice.
 As a result, today offers one of the year’s most powerful opportunities for going within, reflecting on our spiritual lives, and setting new intentions.

-Also, every year at the winter solstice, the Sun moves out of fun-loving, philosophical Sagittarius and into sober, disciplined Capricorn, marking the official start of winter.
+Also, every year at the winter solstice in northern areas, the Sun moves out of fun-loving, philosophical Sagittarius and into sober, disciplined Capricorn, marking the official start of winter.

 Look At Sagittarius Themes

 Given these momentous planetary changes, the solstice encourages us to reflect on Sagittarius themes—such as higher education, publishing, travel, law, religion, philosophy, and beliefs.